 - How do I apply?

 Access application for funding.
-The application is entitled “George Mason University Incident Reporting Form.”
+The application is titled “George Mason University Incident Reporting Form.”

 - When can I submit my application?

-For Spring Term 2023, the application is open January 17th at 10:00 AM ET through May 10th at 5:00 PM ET.
-Only emergency expenses incurred during or applicable to the Spring Term 2023 can be reviewed.
-We will not consider any past semester or future semester expenses.
+For Fall Term 2023, the application is open August 14th at 10:00 AM ET through December 6th at 5:00 PM ET.
+Only emergency expenses incurred during or applicable to the Fall Term 2023 can be reviewed.
+We will not accept any past semester or future semester expenses.

 - What funding is available?

 This process is for emergencies or unexpected financial challenges, designed to provide temporary, short-term financial assistance.
-Emergency funding is a last resort for students who need it most and should not be considered part of a student’s budget or financial planning.
-All federal financial aid options must be exhausted first, including having a current 2022-2023 FAFSA on file (if eligible) AND accepting and receiving ALL offered subsidized and unsubsidized loans.
+Emergency funding is a last resort for students who need it most and should not be considered part of a student’s financial planning.
+All federal financial aid options must be exhausted first, including having a current 2023-2024 FAFSA on file (if eligible) AND accepting and receiving all offered subsidized and unsubsidized loans.

 - How do I qualify for funding?

 To qualify for funding, you must meet ALL of the following criteria:

 - Enrolled in at least 1 credit hour in a degree-seeking program at Mason during the academic term for which the emergency funding application is made; and